David H. Schwartz

 If you're trying to understand California's business judgment rule and how it allows you to make decisions in the best interest of your business, it is important that you consult with a knowledgeable business litigation attorney.
 Attorney David Schwartz provides comprehensive representation to business owners and corporate directors facing litigation.
 Mr. Schwartz can examine your unique situation and help you understand how applicable laws protect you from personal liability.

-The Law Offices of David H. Schwartz proudly serves clients throughout San Francisco, Alameda County, Santa Clara, Oakland, San Mateo, and the San Francisco Bay Area of California.
+The Law Offices of David H. Schwartz, INC. proudly serves clients throughout San Francisco, Alameda County, Santa Clara, Oakland, San Mateo, and the San Francisco Bay Area of California.

 California's business judgment rule is a legal doctrine that offers protection from "honest mistakes" made by those involved in the day-to-day operations of a business.
 Whether you own the company, are a member of the company's board, or hold an executive or leadership role within the corporation, the business judgment rule may protect you from personal liability from class-action lawsuits brought against the company.